AnGodel/TFM_Image_segmentation_ellipsometric_maps/Working with stacked images.md

 - apply canny edge detection or any other image method to extract the contours of the map segments.
   - the goal here is to somehow apply a "mask" in the original map stack before segmenting, so that an  area if interest can be "cropped" and selected for a traditional pixel by pixel fitting.
     - This is something that can be done manually with DataStudio, which is quite tedious.

+- include bar plot of the segmented maps, as in the test notebook.
+It gives a fast visualization of how much the cluster values are overlapping, which might be an indication that the clustering would work also with less clusters.
+- empaquetar el modo "manual" de sacar el "cluster pixel shot" encontrado en el notebook usando np.where and np.unique